Ivanov-Regularised Least-Squares Estimators over Large RKHSs and Their Interpolation Spaces: Discussion

 \section{Discussion}

 In this paper, we show how Ivanov regularisation can be used to produce smooth estimators which have a small squared $L^2 (P)$ error.
-We consider the case in which the regression function lies in an interpolation space between $L^2 (P)$ and an RKHS.
-We achieve these bounds without the standard assumption that the RKHS has a Mercer kernel, which means that our results apply even when the covariate set is not compact.
-In fact, our only assumption on the RKHS is that it is separable, with a bounded and measurable kernel.
+We first consider the case in which the regression function lies in an interpolation space between $L^2 (P)$ and an RKHS $H$.
+We achieve bounds on the squared $L^2 (P)$ error under the assumption that $H$ is separable with a bounded and measurable kernel.
 Under the weak assumption that the response variables have bounded variance, we prove an expectation bound on the squared $L^2 (P)$ error of our estimator of order $n^{- \beta/2}$.
+Here, $\beta$ parametrises the interpolation space between $L^2 (P)$ and $H$ containing the regression function.
 As far as we are aware, the analysis of an estimator in this setting has not previously been considered.

 If we assume that the regression function is bounded, then we can clip the estimator and show that the clipped estimator has an expected squared $L^2 (P)$ error of order $n^{- \beta/(1+\beta)}$.
 Under the stronger assumption that the response variables have subgaussian errors and that the regression function comes from an interpolation space between $L^\infty$ and $H$, we show that the squared $L^2 (P)$ error is of order $n^{- \beta/(1+\beta)}$ with high probability.
 For the settings in which the regression function is bounded, we can use training and validation on the data set to obtain bounds of the same order of $n^{- \beta/(1+\beta)}$.
 This allows us to select the size of the norm constraint for our Ivanov regularisation without knowing which interpolation space contains the regression function.
 The response variables in the validation set must have subgaussian errors.